-- C.01 Maintain the historical pattern of subdivision and re-subdivision to form allotments for small dwellings. - C.02 Allow re-subdivision of lots that have been amalgamated in the past along the north-south line, or along previous boundaries as shown in the 1895 plan. - C.03 Avoid re-subdivision across the line of subdivision or by amalgamation of rear garden space.

-C.04 Avoid development that involves the amalgamation of allotments and buildings that cross allotment boundaries.
+- C.01 Maintain the historical pattern of subdivision and re-subdivision to form allotments for small dwellings including for any development application proposing non-residential development in the MU1 zone in North Parramatta Conservation Area. - C.02 Allow re-subdivision of lots that have been amalgamated in the past along the north-south line, or along previous boundaries as shown in the 1895 plan. - C.03 Avoid re-subdivision across the line of subdivision or by amalgamation of rear garden space. - C.04 Avoid development that involves the amalgamation of allotments and buildings that cross allotment boundaries.